musicbeeremote/mbrc-plugin/README.md

 -------
 This is a plugin for [MusicBee](http://getmusicbee.com/) that is required for [MusicBee Remote](https://github.com/kelsos/mbrc) android application to function.
 The plugin acts as a socket server (TCP) that listens for incoming connections.
 The plugin implements a JSON based protocol functionality that is translated to calls to the MusicBee API.

+This project is a split from the main repository as the development branch is now a completely different project.
+Since the legacy (v1.x) plugin will receive some updates I am working on some major refactoring in order to be able to properly support any new features before migrating to the v2.0 code base.

+As soon as I find a way to embed resources I will be migrating to Visual Studio 2017.

 Building
 -------
-To build the plugin you have to open it with Visual Studio 2012.
+To build the plugin you have to open it with Visual Studio 2015.
 After opening the project you will probably have to restore the required packages with NuGet.

 Protocol
 -------